 In partnership with local supplier SunWorks, we will be installing a 47-kWp array consisting of 170 x 280W panels on the roof of two car ports specially built for the installation on the most southerly part of the Queen’s Road car park we rent to B&Q. Measuring 33 metres x 5 metres and 23 metres x 5 metres the arrays and car ports will cover the equivalent of 22 car park spaces

-The plans follow the announcement last month that JE and SunWorks will be installing the Island’s largest PV array on roofs at JE’s La Collette Power Station site.
+The plans follow our announcement last month that we and SunWorks will be installing the Island’s largest PV array on roofs at JE’s La Collette Power Station site.
 Combined, the two projects will increase the total installed solar capacity on Jersey’s grid to approximately 140 kWp, providing 150,000 kWh (units) a year.
 This would power 21 domestic homes using an average 7,200 units a year or propel a Nissan Leaf for 630,000 miles.
-Both installations are subject to Planning Permissions but JE hopes to have them built and operational later this year.
+Both installations are subject to Planning Permissions but we hope to have them built and operational later this year.

 Like La Collette, the car park installation will again use the award-winning Norwegian REC solar panels which themselves have the lowest carbon footprint among leading manufacturers.
 This is because the energy used in the silicon production process is low carbon as 96% of Norway’s electricity is from hydro-electric sources.
 The car ports are manufactured by Giulio Barbieri Outdoor Solutions in Ferrara, Italy.

 JE CEO Chris Ambler said: ‘This latest solar endeavour is the next of a series that we are looking at that will diversify energy sources to include local renewables.
 Jersey already benefits from an almost completely decarbonised power supply, a third of which is already from renewable hydro-electric sources.
 Solar PV, however, is becoming more economical and sits comfortably alongside our existing imported decarbonised power.